-The Quality Improvement (Q) Awards are an opportunity for all staff at Walsall Manor Hospital to showcase their work in QI projects, audits, surveys, review of service, simulation and medical education.
+The Quality Improvement (QI) Awards are an opportunity for all staff at Walsall Healthcare NHS Trust to showcase their work in QI projects, audits, surveys, review of service, simulation and medical education.

-We have organised the next QI Awards event to be held in April 2021 in a virtual format.
-The details about submission of your projects will be displayed here in the next few months.
+We have organised the next QI Awards event to be held in July 2021 in a virtual format.
+The details about submission of your projects are available from the menu above.

 The Inaugural QI Awards 2019 event was held on 3rd July 2019 in Walsall Manor Hospital’s Manor Learning and Conference Centre.
 The annual Medical Education Awards were also presented at this meeting.